 The Origins of Sovereign Citizens: Anti-Logic Warriors & Alternative Fact Crusaders

 The Sovereign Citizen movement started in the 1970s and 80s, and has been growing at a fast pace since the late 2000s.
 It attracts the gullible, stupid, and violent alike – Terry Nichols, who helped plan the Oklahoma City bombing, was a Sovereign Citizen.
 In fact, many felons learn of and adopt the beliefs of the movement while serving their sentence in prison.
-Their belief system encourages blatantly illegal behavior that can quickly escalate to violence in the name of defending their “sovereign” rights.
+Their belief system encourages blatantly illegal behavior that can quickly escalate to violence in defense of their “sovereign” rights.

 The Sovereign Belief System: Fury Road